Array Sort

 // callback function compareNumbers(a, b) { return a - b; } const numbers = [4, 2, 5, 1, 3]; numbers.sort(compareNumbers); // function expressions numbers.sort(function(a, b) { return a - b; }); console.log(numbers); // [1, 2, 3, 4, 5]; // arrow function numbers.sort((a, b) => a - b); console.log(numbers); // [1, 2, 3, 4, 5];

-How the elements will be sorted depends on the callback function’s return value
+How the elements will be sorted depends on the callback function’s return value:

-- If it returns a
+- If it returns a negative value, the value inawill be ordered beforeb.

-. - if it returns
+- if it returns 0, the ordering ofaandbwon’t change.

-won’t change. - if it returns a
+- if it returns a positive value, the value inbwill be ordered beforea.

 function compare(a, b) { if (a is less than b by some ordering criterion) { return -1; } if (a is greater than b by the ordering criterion) { return 1; } // a equals to b return 0; }